CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Methodology

 {\bf Step 1 (\emph{Detection of lagged parents}): } Let \(X_{t}^{j}\) be the \(j^{th}\) observation at time t, \(X_{t-\tau}^{i}\) be the \(i^{th}\) observation at lag $\tau$, and \(X_{t}^{-}\) be the past observations.
 Here, variables at time $t$ are the contemporaneous variables, and variables that occurred before time $t$ are lagged variables.
 We first find the \emph{lagged parents} to \emph{avoid conditioning on irrelevant variables}.
-In this step, the algorithm conducts momentary CI tests between \(X_{t}^{j}\) and \(X_{t - \tau}^{i}\) for all \(i\ (i = 1,\ 2,\ \ldots,m)\) and derive the lagged parent set \(LPA(X_{t}^{j}\) ) for every \(X_{t}^{j}\).
+In this step, we use PCMCI for all \(X_{t}^{j}\) and \(X_{t - \tau}^{i}\) where \(i\ = 1,\ 2,\ \ldots,m\) and derive the lagged parent set \(LPA(X_{t}^{j}\) ) for every \(X_{t}^{j}\).
+Here, m is the total number of variables.
+Derivation of the lagged parents is done using the following steps: first, unconditional tests are conducted between $X_t^j$ and all lagged variables, with $\mathrm{p}$-values and effect sizes recorded.
+Then, a new lagged parent set is constructed from only the variables with significant unconditional tests, sorted by effect size.
+Next, conditional independence tests are performed between $X_t^j$ and the variables in the new lagged parent set, with non-significant links removed to construct a new lagged parent set.
+This process is iterated, with variables added to the conditioning set in descending order of effect size until all variables are included in the conditional set.
 After the detection of the lagged parents, this step produces a causal skeleton between the contemporaneous variables and their lagged parents.
-We present this step in \figureref{fig:fig1} (Step 1), e.g., the lagged parent of \(X_{t}^{1}\) are \(X_{t-1}^{1}\) and \(X_{t-1}^{2}\), and lagged parent of \(X_{t}^{3}\) is \(X_{t-1}^{3}\).
+We illustrate this step in \figureref{fig:fig1} (Step 1), e.g., the lagged parent of \(X_{t}^{1}\) are \(X_{t-1}^{1}\) and \(X_{t-1}^{2}\), and lagged parent of \(X_{t}^{3}\) is \(X_{t-1}^{3}\).
 This reduces the size of the conditioning set and thus, prevents conditioning on the entire past to address high dimensionality.
 Thus, CDANs eliminates the inclusion of uncorrelated variables in the conditioning set, resulting in fewer variables compared to existing approaches.
-This also helps to improve the detection power and reduce the algorithm's run time.
+This also helps to improve the detection power and reduce run time. \\